karannewatia/Mycelium/onion-routing/README.md

 - Please use `./install.sh` in the `script` folder to install all required libraries.
 Previously tried on CloudLab, `ubuntu 20.04`.
 It will take a while (around an hour) for the installation script to finish.

+### Requirements:
+- python (version v>3, we tested with v 3.8.10)

 #### Usage:
 - `cmake .`
 - `make`
 - Run `curl ifconfig.me` to get the ip addresses of all nodes, and save these.
 - Pick a PORT number to communicate between nodes
-- Run `./router 0.0.0.0:PORT | tee out.txt` one all nodes one by one, using the same port number.
+- Run `./router 0.0.0.0:PORT | tee out.txt` on all nodes one by one, using the same port number.

 #### Steps to run (only from the designated sender node):
 - Input `0` to start establishing a path.
 - Input total number of nodes in the path (including destination).
 For example, if the sender node wants to establish a path consisting of 2 intermediate nodes/hops between itself and the destination, then input 3.
-- IPs can be obtained using `curl ifconfig.me`.
+- IPs can be obtained using `curl ifconfig.me` (as mentioned above).
-- Input `IP:PORT` of nodes (including destination) sequentially.
-You should be able to see the path established successfully after you input all `IPs`.
+- Input `IP:PORT` of nodes (including destination) sequentially (intermediate hop 1, intermediate hop 2,..., destination).
+You should be able to see the path established successfully after you input the `IP:PORT` of each intermediate hop and the destination.
 - Input `1` to start sending message, and then input the id of your established path (it is `0` if you only established one path).
 - Choose the size of the message you want to send (in MB).
 We tested with 4.3 MB based on the ciphertext size.